voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 -----------

-Certain labeled image/video export formats such as :ref:`COCO <COCODetectionDataset-export>` or :ref:`YOLO <YOLOv5Dataset-export>` store an explicit list of classes for the label field being exported.
+Certain labeled image/video export formats such as :ref:`COCO <COCODetectionDataset-export>` and :ref:`YOLO <YOLOv5Dataset-export>` store an explicit list of classes for the label field being exported.

-In such cases, all exporters provided by FiftyOne use the following strategy to retrieve the class list when exporting a given `label_field`:

-1. If the exporter provides a parameter like `classes` that allows for manually specifying the classes, this list is used
+By convention, all exporters provided by FiftyOne should provide a `classes` parameter that allows for manually specifying the classes list to use.
-2. If the :meth:`classes <fiftyone.core.dataset.Dataset.classes>` dict of the
-    sample collection contains `label_field`, this class list is used
-3. If the collection's
-    :meth:`default_classes <fiftyone.core.dataset.Dataset.default_classes>`
-    attribute is non-empty, this class list is used
-4. If the collection's :meth:`info <fiftyone.core.dataset.Dataset.info>` dict
-    contains a class list under the `classes` key, this list is used

-If no explicit class list is available via the above methods, the observed classes in the collection being exported are used, which may be a subset of the classes in the parent dataset when exporting a view.
+If no explicit class list is provided, the observed classes in the collection being exported are used, which may be a subset of the classes in the parent dataset when exporting a view.

 .. note::